gradient-pulse/phi-mesh/docs/nt_rhythm_log.md

 - Implication: This is the first reproducible confirmation of NT Rhythm in turbulence, across small xyz offsets.

 ---
+##Copy/paste entry template
+Paste this block for each new run.
+Keep the order chronological (newest at top).

 ### YYYY-MM-DD — <dataset> (<source>) — batch <N> — <status>